If no will is found, it is usually presumed the deceased died 'intestate', that is, without a will.

-If you do die without a will (known as 'intestate'), your estate does not automatically pass to the State (Crown), as is often assumed.
-The Succession Act 2006 (NSW) sets out the order in which your eligible relatives will inherit your estate if you die without a will.
+If you do die without a will your estate does not automatically pass to the State (Crown), as is often assumed.
+Chapter 4 of the Succession Act 2006 (NSW) sets out the order in which your eligible relatives will inherit your estate if you die without a will.
 It is only if you die without eligible relatives that your estate will pass to the State (see Who is eligible to inherit if there is no will? below).
 The sections of the Act which stipulate who will inherit are known as intestacy rules.

 It is always better to make a will — that way you make your own decisions about who will inherit your estate, rather than having the intestacy rules apply.
 You can choose to benefit your favourite charity, a friend or a remote relative who may not be included under the intestacy rules.
 In addition, you will save your family and loved ones a great deal of administrative work, anxiety and pain if you have left a clear will, rather than making them go through the process of establishing themselves as eligible relatives.

 Section 103 of the Succession Act makes it clear that any entitlement to an intestate estate is after funeral, administration expenses and liabilities have been paid.

 Application for Letters of Administration